tapir-test/tapir-website/_docs/usingtapir/Build_Systems.md

 # Gradle

-Currently Tapir does not provide a specific Gradle plugin.
-However, it is possible to use Gradle as a build tool for Tapir test cases.
-We suggest to use the [Spring dependency management plugin](https://plugins.gradle.org/plugin/io.spring.dependency-management) for Gradle in order to import the dependency management from Tapir.
+Currently <i>tapir</i> does not provide a specific Gradle plugin.
+However, it is possible to use Gradle as a build tool for <i>tapir</i> test cases.
+We suggest to use the [Spring dependency management plugin](https://plugins.gradle.org/plugin/io.spring.dependency-management) for Gradle in order to import the dependency management from <i>tapir</i>.
 You need also a [plugin](https://github.com/xtext/xtext-gradle-plugin)to support the Xtend build and another [plugin](https://github.com/d10xa/gradle-allure-plugin)to create the Allure report.
-The following snippet shows you a simple *build.gradle* file which can be used to execute Tapir test cases and generate an Allure report.
+The following snippet shows you a simple *build.gradle* file which can be used to execute <i>tapir</i> test cases and generate an Allure report.

 ``` groovy